openregulatory/templates/templates/qms/sop-product-certification-and-registration.md

 ### 4. Registration of Medical Device (UDI)

-Country-specific requirements for registration are observed before making a new medical device (version) available in a market.
+Country-specific requirements for registration are observed before making a new medical device (version) available on the market.
 For the European market, the Product Manager follows the requirements set out in Art.
 29 and Annex VI MDR by registering the device’s Unique Device Identifier (UDI) in the European Database for Medical Devices (Eudamed).